CBE DSc MSc BSc(Eng) FREng CEng CEnv FICE FCGI MCIWEM

 Jean was awarded the Garth Watson Medal for Services to the Institution in 2001.
 This was, to her, a most significant award, as she had worked closely with the then Secretary as ALGS Chairman, and because Jean's connection with ICE began in 1967 at the time of her successful application for a Scholarship to support her undergraduate studies at Imperial College.

 Jean has been a member of many ICE Committees including the Disciplinary Board, the Investigating Panel, the Ethics Committee, Membership Committee and the Waste Management Working Party on Construction Waste.
-Her involvement with the ICE's Benevolent Fund has spanned over 30 years.
+Her involvement with the ICE Benevolent Fund has spanned over 30 years.
+This combined has led to the creation of the Jean Venables Medal awarded to the best Technician Technical Review candidate.

 Jean is married to Professor Roger Venables and has two sons.